What's covered in this guide?

 - Get a clear picture of how much you need and how you will use the funds – this is a good starting point that will help you determine which type of loan is best for you.
 If you are unclear about how much you need, you will want to create some cash flow projections based on possible future scenarios.

-- Compare all aspects of business loans – as we have seen, business loans come in many forms.
+- Compare all aspects of business loans – as we have seen, business loans in Australia come in many forms.
 To fully understand what you are getting into, make sure you understand the fees, interest rates, terms and conditions.